Tag Archives: family

 *** MAY CONTAIN SPOILERS ***

-Cinema and booze have always been two of my favourite things to distract me before I stagger off to the great pub in the sky!
-And there have been some of the great drunken characters and performances over the years on the box or at the cinema.
+Cinema and booze have always been my two favourite things to distract me before I stagger off to the great pub in the sky!
+And there have been some great drunken characters and performances over the years on the box and at the cinema.
 The drunk is an often-used archetype employed for tragic, humorous and, on occasions, heroically redemptive narrative purposes.

 Getting drunk actually is certainly easier than acting drunk on screen.
 Al Pacino in Scarface (1983) was a monstrous example of venal intoxication, Richard E. Grant in Withnail and I (1987) gave us one of the most hilarious drunkards, while Dean Martin’s, Dude in Rio Bravo (1959) and Kilmer’s Doc Holliday in Tombstone (1994) were fine Western inebriates.
 Romantic dramas Leaving Las Vegas (1996) and Days of Wine and Roses (1962) fiercely show the power alcohol has as it systematically shakes you like a rabid dog until one’s soul is hollowed out.